Practical Parallel Programming - Main

 The course is assessed with an oral exam, which counts for 40%, a mini-project (20%) and a project which counts for the remaining 40%.

 1. Oral exam: open book, a few theoretical questions and more practical (how do you parallelize algorithm x).
-Written preparation of max 2.5 hours of which during the first 20 minutes you may consult the course material ('open book'), followed by an oral defense.
+Written preparation of max 2.5 hours of which during the first 20 minutes you may consult the course material ('open book', no need to print everything, you get the course's powerpoints and pdfs on a tablet), followed by an oral defense.

 2. Mini-project